marckean/marcseparation/_docs/11-report_missed_mentions.md

 ### Charlie Basketball coaching

-As I have documented [here](/marcseparation/dad_kids_sport/#charlie-basketball-coaching), I did mention to Ruth that I organised Basketball coaching for my son Charlie, but Ruth failed to mention this int he report, rather, she commented several times that I am against sport, against Saturday morning sport and mad me look like a really anti-sport person, which is not the fact at all.
+As I have documented [here](/marcseparation/dad_kids_sport/#charlie-basketball-coaching), I did mention to Ruth that I organised Basketball coaching for my son Charlie, but Ruth failed to mention this in the report, rather, she commented several times that I am against sport, against Saturday morning sport and mad me look like a really anti-sport person, which is not the fact at all.
 All my other sport activities that I do with the kids are [listed here](/marcseparation/dad_kids_sport/).

 ## Chloe dropped face first onto a tiled floor